New England's Original Rabbit

 Logo for New England cottontail conservation initiative

-A major threat to the cottontail is an ongoing loss of its habitat: small openings in areas of older forest and dense patches of shrubs and small trees, the kind of cover where rabbits can find food, rear young, escape predators, and survive winter's snow and cold.
+A major threat to the cottontail is an ongoing loss of its early successional habitat: small openings in areas of older forest and dense patches of shrubs and small trees, the kind of cover where rabbits can find food, rear young, escape predators, and survive winter's snow and cold.

 This dwindling of habitat happens as the region's forests naturally grow older and as humans suppress the natural disturbances that once created an ongoing supply of young forest and shrubland.